-If a pregnant employee wants to work during the 6 weeks before birth their employer can ask them to provide a medical certificate within 7 days that states:
+If a pregnant employee wants to work during the 6 weeks before birth their employer can ask them to provide a medical certificate within 7 days which states:

 - the employee is fit for work

 - if the employee is fit for work, whether it is inadvisable for the employee to continue in their present position because of:

 - illness or risks arising out of the employee’s pregnancy, or

 - hazards connected with the position.

-The employer can require the employee to take a period of unpaid parental leave as soon as possible if the employee:
+The employer can require the employee to take a period of unpaid parental leave as soon as possible if:

-- fails to provide the requested medical certificate within 7 days of the request, or
+- the employee fails to provide the requested medical certificate within 7 days of the request, or

-- provides a certificate within 7 days that states they are not fit for work at all.
+- the employee provides a certificate within 7 days that states they are not fit for work at all, or

 The employee’s unpaid parental leave will then start when they are directed to take unpaid parental leave and will count as part of the employee’s total unpaid parental leave entitlement.
 The rules about when the leave must start and notice requirements don’t apply.

 An employee is not entitled to take unpaid parental leave (either continuously, flexibly or both) unless they:

 - inform their employer of their intention to take unpaid parental leave by giving at least 10 weeks written notice (unless it is not possible to do so)

-- specify the intended start and end dates of the leave
+- specify the intended start and end dates for any continuous unpaid parental leave

 - at least 4 weeks before the intended start date:

-- confirm the intended start and end dates, or
+- confirm the intended start and end dates

 - advise the employer of any changes to the intended start and end dates (unless it is not possible to do so).